 Jesus validated his message and authority by healing the sick, raising several people from the dead, and rising from the dead himself.

 None of the founders of the other major religions validated his message and authority by performing miracles or rising from the dead.

 Liar, Lunatic, Or Lord Of All

 Many unbelievers say Jesus was a great human teacher, but not God.
 However, Jesus himself claimed to be God in the flesh.

 If his claim was untrue and he knew it was false, Jesus was a liar.
-If he thought his claim was accurate when it was incorrect, he was a delusional egomaniac.
+He was a delusional egomaniac if he thought his claim was accurate when it was incorrect.

 No Credible Refutation

 The Bible presents ample prophetical and historical evidence that Jesus was the Messiah and the second person of the Trinity.
-The earliest copies of the four Gospels that documented his life have been dated to within a few decades of his death.
+Moreover, the earliest copies of the four Gospels that documented his life have been dated within a few decades of his death.

 No credible contemporaneous documents refuting these accounts have been found.

 If such writings ever existed, we would have more copies of them than we have of the Gospel accounts because they would have been widely disseminated by the influential leaders of the day who wanted to discredit Jesus and destroy the early church.